Hurricane-k/intro-Carry/content/post/2020-12-01-r-rmarkdown/index.md

 # R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
-Can I add something here? it is really strange? why nothing shown on the page?

 You can embed an R code chunk like this: